mochamadnurq/reliability-networksystem-matrixexponential/readme.txt

 Scripts in \sectionXX are closely related with Manuscript.

-If there is any difficulty to use these scripts, please feel free to contact the author: mochamadnurq@gmail.com.
+If there is any difficulty to use these scripts, please feel free to contact: mochamadnurq@gmail.com.
 Thank you.